addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/migration-guide.md

 ## Public API changes

-All Numeric parameters of the public APIs have been updated to type Int.
+All Numeric parameters of the public APIs have been updated to type `Integer`.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>